joshperry/couchauthnode/README.md

-The brains behind a set of opinionated applications and configurations for deploying a multi-domain capable Postfix and Dovecot stack with user, alias, and seive scripts stored in CouchDB.
+The brains behind a set of opinionated applications and configurations for deploying a multi-domain capable Postfix and Dovecot stack with user, alias, and sieve scripts stored in CouchDB.

-It also implements the Dovecot authentication protocol, which is widely used for user auth _and_ config (like seive scripts).
+It also implements the Dovecot authentication protocol, which is widely used for user auth _and_ config (like sieve scripts).

 ## Config